Papua New Guinea travel advice

 Papua New Guinean law prohibits sexual acts between individuals of the same sex.
 Those convicted can face up to 14 years' imprisonment.

-2SLGBTQI+ travellers should carefully consider the risks of travelling to Papua New Guinea.
+2SLGBTQI+ persons should carefully consider the risks of travelling to Papua New Guinea.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics